-When it comes to opening a Demat account in India, there are certain guidelines that need to be followed as per the Securities and Exchange Board of India (SEBI).
+When you open a Demat account in India, there are certain guidelines that you need to followed as per the Securities and Exchange Board of India (SEBI).
 SEBI guidelines for Demat accounts in India are with respect to opening the account, as well as closing it.
 These SEBI guidelines for Demat account are as follows:

 SEBI guidelines for Opening a Demat account